If you’ve been in endurance sports for more than five minutes, someone has asked you if you use Strava or TrainingPeaks (or both).

 - Race preparation and goal-setting

-These reasons are why professional coaches choose TP.
+These reasons are why professional coaches choose TrainingPeaks.
 Its in-depth tracking, graphs, and charts provide data at a glance.
 Plus, it has planning tools to help properly shape an endurance athlete’s training plan.

-And speaking of training plans, TP gives you the option to purchase a training plan straight through the dashboard.
+And speaking of training plans, TrainingPeaks gives you the option to purchase a training plan straight through the dashboard.

 While Strava does offer some performance metrics and analytics tools, it is often more focused on the social aspect of tracking workouts.